stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 whose alien basalt masonry bespoke a whispered and horrible origin.
 This primal vault was round and fully two hundred feet across, with nothing carved upon the dark-hued stonework.
 The floor was here free from anything save dust and sand, and I could see the apertures leading upward and downward.
-There were no stairs or inclines&mdash;indeed, my dreams had pictured those elder towers as wholly untouched by the fabulous Great Race.
+There were no stairs or inclines--indeed, my dreams had pictured those elder towers as wholly untouched by the fabulous Great Race.
 Those who had built them had not needed stairs or inclines.
 In the dreams, the downward aperture had been tightly sealed and nervously guarded.
-Now it lay open&mdash;black and yawning, and giving forth a current of cool, damp air.
+Now it lay open--black and yawning, and giving forth a current of cool, damp air.
 Of what limitless caverns of eternal night might brood below, I would not permit myself to think.

   Later, clawing my way along a badly heaped section of the corridor, I reached